onsi/biloba/docs/index.md

 	OK, fine.
 Some details: since Biloba's created tabs all live in separate `BrowserContextID` universes this is typically not a problem.
 However if you spawn a tab, and then close it, the download configuration for all other tabs in that `BrowserContextID` (including, potentially, the reusable root tab) will be blown away.
 This will immediately cancel any in-flight downloads and prevent any future downloads from happening.
 Biloba prevents this by preventing a spawned tab from closing _until_ all downloads associated with its `BrowserContextID` are complete.
 Once closed, Biloba reregisters the download configuration for all the sibling tabs.

 	**Good news**: you can forget that you read that last paragraph and just use Biloba's APIs without worrying about such things.
+Just make sure to use `Eventually(tab.Close).Should(Succeed())` to retry closing a spawned tab in the presence of downloads.

 2. Did you know that Chrome limits downloads to a maximum of 10 downloads per tab within any given second?
 This can lead to all sorts of fascinating flaky specs.
 All is well - until you add that extra spec that does that extra download and the spec randomization happens to align it with the other 5 specs that do a bunch of downloads and they all run within a second and **bam**: failure.